Clearing Up Misconceptions About Thrift Savings Plans & Divorce

 #1 A Thrift Savings Plan can be divided in a divorce

-There is a good bit of confusion about who "owns" retirement accounts when it comes to divorce.
+There is a good bit of confusion about who "owns" a retirement account when it comes to divorce.
 While retirement accounts are only in one person's name, the money contributed to and earned in the account during the marriage is considered part of the overall marital estate.
 It is divisible in a divorce.
 This includes money contributed to and earned in a TSP account.

 That doesn't mean that you have to divide the account.
 You may find that it makes more sense to offset the account with other retirement assets.
 Alternatively, you may decide it makes sense to offset the account with other non-retirement assets.
 The point is that the account can be divided or awarded in its entirety to the other spouse if that is what you negotiate as your settlement.